viant/bqtail/service/bq/README.md

 with the following variable are present:

 - DollarSign: expend to $
-- PartitionID: expand to parition_id
+- PartitionID: expand to partition_id

 #### query